Totley Township: Great Extended Mine

 Operations at the mine ceased in 1890, probably due to speculative investment, which led to over-capitalisation, rather than because of falling silver prices, which had been sliding since 1886, or the loss of a silver consignment on the ill-fated RMS Quetta.

 In 1947 Percy Kean Jnr. commissioned a mining engineer, Archibald Woodville Wilson to report on the prospects for King's freehold and M.L.
 363 which included the Great Extended shaft.
-Wilson reported that the Great Extended shaft had definitely proved a large lode formation with 180 to 206 m vertical depth, from 1.5 to 3.6 m in width with phenomenally high metal values at 198 m depth.
+Wilson reported the Great Extended shaft had definitely proved a large lode formation with 180 to 206 m vertical depth, from 1.5 to 3.6 m in width with phenomenally high metal values at 198 m depth.
 Kean decided to go ahead with development and purchased the mining plant at the Louisa mine, near Maytown, on the Palmer River goldfields.
 By 1949 he had erected the steel headframe, recollared the shaft and installed the Vickers generator and a 220 h.p.
 MAN diesel engine from the Louisa, and a new winding engine.
 However attempts to dewater the mine were unsuccessful so he pumped out the nearby King's mine.

 In 1952, Thomas Heywood Connah, a government geologist, recommended further investigation of the front portion of the lode and Kean renewed equipment and continued mining.
 With the market depressed in 1953, Kean decided to abandon both mines.
 Kean's enterprise had produced 3,034 ozs of silver, 20 tons of lead and less than 100 tons of zinc concentrates.

 Kean sublet the Great Extended lease to a Sydney company, Silver Horizons No Liability in 1964.
 They employed nine men to dewater the mine and clean out the stopes before mining but poor assay results discouraged further work and they withdrew.
 The mine has been abandoned since, although most of the machinery remains on site.